Johann de Kalb: American Revolutionary War

 In July 1777, Kalb returned to North America with his protégé, the Marquis de Lafayette, and joined the Continental Army.
 He was disappointed and angry to learn that he would not be made a major general, but with Lafayette's influence was appointed to the rank on September 5, 1777, which he learned of as he was on the road to return to France.

 Kalb was at Valley Forge for most of the winter between 1777 and 1778, commanding a division of Patterson's and Learned's Brigades.
 During this time, he wrote letters of introduction for John Adams to the French court, expressing a poor opinion of French forces:

 On the whole, I have annoyances to bear, of which you can hardly form a conception.
 One of them is the mutual jealousy of almost all the French officers, particularly against those of higher rank than the rest.
 These people think of nothing but their incessant intrigues and backbitings.
 They hate each other like the bitterest enemies, and endeavor to injure each other wherever an opportunity offers.
 I have given up their society, and very seldom see them.
 La Fayette is the sole exception; I always meet him with the same cordiality and the same pleasure.
 He is an excellent young man, and we are good friends ...
 La Fayette is much liked, he is on the best of terms with Washington.

 Kalb was assigned to command a division of Maryland and Delaware troops, and he was ordered south to the Carolinas in command of these reinforcements.
 During the British southern campaign, he was disappointed to learn that Horatio Gates had been appointed to command instead of him.
 Gates led the army to a disastrous defeat at the Battle of Camden on August 16, 1780.
 De Kalb's horse was shot from under him, causing him to tumble to the ground.
-Before he could get up, he was shot three times and bayonetted repeatedly by British soldiers.
+Before he could get up, he was shot three times and bayonetted repeatedly.
 His friend and aide, the Chevalier du Buysson, was seriously wounded blocking additional blows with his own body.

-Upon seeing Kalb, Cornwallis told him, "I am sorry, sir, to see you, not sorry that you are vanquished, but sorry to see you so badly wounded."
+Upon seeing Kalb, British General Charles Cornwallis told him, "I am sorry, sir, to see you, not sorry that you are vanquished, but sorry to see you so badly wounded."
 It is reported that Cornwallis supervised the dressing of Kalb's wounds by his own surgeons in Camden, South Carolina.
 As he lay dying, Kalb was reported to have said to a British officer, "I thank you sir for your generous sympathy, but I die the death I always prayed for: the death of a soldier fighting for the rights of man."
-He died three days later and was buried in Camden.
+He died three days later.

 Upon visiting de Kalb's grave several years after his death, George Washington is reported to have said: